 Tim Wagoner started his technology career as a web developer back when HTML code was written by hand.
-He is a self-taught technology expert, and applies his skills to enhance every aspect of YES Institute’s work.
-As the Director of Operations, Tim manages the logistics of all events, courses, and the physical space of the organization, mostly “behind the scenes.”
-Because of Tim’s long tenure, he is often the source of new opportunities in the community to advance YES Institute’s mission.
+He is a self-taught technology expert, and applies his skills to enhance every aspect of YES Institute's work.
+As the Technology & Facility Manager, Tim manages the logistics of all events, courses, and the physical space of the organization, mostly “behind the scenes.”
+Because of Tim’s long tenure, he is often the source of new opportunities in the community to advance YES Institute's mission.

 What skills and expertise do you bring to the team?

 I investigate.
 If I don’t know something, or how to do something, I will find the answer.
 I am persistent to a fault (some would say!).
 If you bring me something that doesn’t work, just know that I will figure it out.

 I am also VERY logical.
 Which, when managed, is very effective and resourceful.

 I am a dreamer.
 I am also good at looking at the current set of technology tools out there and applying them to the work of YES Institute, and then taking it further and dreaming up a “what if scenario” that uses technology not yet known, at least to me not known.
 I can look back at some of the “dreams and ideas” of what could be possible for our work, and technology is now showing up to allow some of those dreams to come true.